Greece Passport Ranking

-The Greek passport currently ranks on the 7th place according to the Guide visa index.
+The Greek passport currently ranks on the 7th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 184 countries.
 This makes it one of the most desirable passports in the world with a very high mobility score.
 Greek passport holders have visa-free and visas on arrival access to countries such as Brazil, Japan, the United Kingdom, Taiwan, United Arab Emirates, United States and the entire European Union allowing almost instant travel worldwide.
 Greek passport holders do however require a visa to enter about 42 destinations in the world.

 The Hellenic Republic consists of thirteen provinces and is located in the European Union with neighboring Albania, Northern Macedonia, Bulgaria and Turkey.
 The most important provinces are Attica, Crete and Southern Aegean.
 Greece has a surface area of 131,957 square kilometers and is therefore the 15th largest country in Europe.
 Its climate is temperate with mild wet winters and hot dry summers.
 The terrain is mostly mountainous.
 It has a long coastline with several beaches, beautiful peninsulas and world renown islands such as Santorini and Mykonos.

 The overall population is over 10.7 million people.
 The capital of the country is Athens, which is also the most populous city with 3.1 million people, followed by Thessaloniki and Patras.
 The largest airports are Athens International Airport (ATH) with 25 million annual passengers and Heraklion International Airport (HER) with 7.9 million yearly passengers.
 Athens International Airport has excellent flight frequency to Europe and great connections worldwide.